-James Brokenshire won't say when NI talks will resume - BBC News
+No date for resumption of NI talks

 James Brokenshire said he "would come forward with further information in my own way in respect of the next step around the talks process".

-Mr Brokenshire was speaking after meeting business people in Dublin.
+Mr Brokenshire was speaking ahead of meeting Irish Foreign Affairs Minister Simon Coveney in Dublin.

-He said discussions with the parties later this week and with Irish Foreign Affairs Minister Simon Coveney on Tuesday would help inform his decision.
+He said discussions with the parties later this week would help inform his decision.

 - Sticking points in power-sharing talks